 It is at least as likely as not that the veteran suffers from post-traumatic stress disorder (PTSD) as a result of the sexual assault she described in her claim and during the present examination.

-3. The VA Medical Examination and Disability Rating Process: Hearing before the Subcomm.
+4. Examining the Backlog and the U.S. Department of Veterans Affairs’ Claims Processing System, Hearing before the Subcomm.
 Disability Assistance & Memorial Aff. of the H. Comm.
-Veterans Aff., 110th Congress 63-65 (2008) (statement of Michael McGeary, Senior Program Officer & Study Dir., Comm.
+Veterans Aff., 110th Congress 63-65 (2008), https://perma.cc/CX68-62CH (statement of Michael McGeary, Senior Program Officer & Study Dir., Comm.
 Med.
 Evaluation Veterans Disability Benefits, Bd.
 Mil. & Veterans Health, Inst. of Med., Nat'l Acad.) ("In nearly every case, VBA has applicants undergo a compensation and pension, or C&P, examination performed by a Veterans Health Administration (VHA) or contractor clinician.")

-5. This statement (when conducting almost any psychological C&P exam, we make a determination about causation) applies only to Initial exams—it does not apply to Review exams.
+5. That statement ("when conducting almost any psychological C&P exam, we make a determination about causation") applies only to Initial exams—it does not apply to Review exams.

 I value your feedback!